SAUDI ARABIA – RIYADH

 Shaped like a tall thin pyramid, the complex is made up of the central office tower (30 floors), a five-star hotel, a three-story retail mall, and a banqueting and conference hall.
 Above the office space at 200 metres above ground level is an observation deck.
 The restaurant, “The Globe”, is located in the sphere above the observation deck, possessing 360-degree views of the city.

 Al Anoud Tower was completed in 2005.
-It is t 155 m high, it is a major commercial building on King Fahd road.
+It is t 155 m high, it is a major commercial building on King Fahd Road.
 It contains 20 floors with 3 basement levels.
 A twin tower was completed alongside it.
-The tower is owned by Princess Al-Anoud Foundation and moderated by several Saudi Arabian companies including Alinma Bank Head Office & Novotel Hotels.
+The tower is owned by the Princess Al-Anoud Foundation and moderated by several Saudi Arabian companies including Alinma Bank Head Office & Novotel Hotels.

-Kingdom Center Building is a 99-story, 302.3 m (992 ft) skyscraper completed in 2002 overtaking the 267-meter (876 ft) Faisaliyah Tower as the tallest tower in Saudi Arabia.
+is a 99-story, 302.3 m (992 ft) skyscraper completed in 2002 overtaking the 267-meter (876 ft) Faisaliyah Tower as the tallest tower in Saudi Arabia.
 It has since been surpassed and, as of 2021, is the fifth-tallest.
 It is the world’s third-tallest building with a hole after the Shanghai World Financial Center and the 85 Sky Tower in Taiwan.

 It houses the 57,000-square-meter Al-Mamlaka shopping mall, offices, the Four Seasons Hotel Riyadh, and luxury apartments.
 The upper third of the tower features an inverted parabolic arch topped by a public sky bridge.
 The sky bridge is a 65 m, 300-ton steel structure, taking the form of an enclosed corridor with windows on both sides.
 After paying the admission fees, visitors take two elevators to reach that level.

-Kingdom Center Mall.
 Located in the tower is this luxury 3-story mall.

 King Khaled Mosque.
 The large prayer hall has a large dome with stained glass windows the highlight.